merivale/victor/README.md

     ...
 ```

 My model does not currently contain any properties or adjectives, and consequently the property type is just an alias for a string.
 What this means in practice is that users are obliged to encode their properties for themselves, inputting the resulting adjective directly into the system.
-They are an example of what I call an *unearthed* variable (see section 4.4 below).
 There are 31 relators in my model at present, though I didn't bother listing them all above.
-The full list of 31 is anyway incomplete, but it accounts for the many common prepositions.
+The full list of 31 is anyway incomplete, but it accounts for many common prepositions.

 Going back to the start of the condition, we have the pivot.
 The pivot determines the choice of verb at the start of the predicate, and can take one of two values: